Baltimore Lord Baltimores: History

 The 1887 National Colored Base Ball League was an early organization of a professional Negro league, with Baltimore fielding a franchise.
-The league began play with six teams: the Baltimore Lord Baltimores, Boston Resolutes, Louisville Fall City, New York Gorhams, Philadelphia Pythians and Pittsburgh Keystones as the charter members.
-The Washington Capital Citys and the Cincinnati Browns both joined the National Colored Base Ball League on March 15, 1887, although neither team would play a game.
-In late May of 1887 the National Colored Base Ball League folded permanently.
+The league began play with six charter members: the Baltimore Lord Baltimores, Boston Resolutes, Louisville Fall City, New York Gorhams, Philadelphia Pythians and Pittsburgh Keystones.
+The Washington Capital Citys and the Cincinnati Browns joined the league on March 15, 1887, although neither team would play a game.
+In late May 1887, the National Colored Base Ball League folded permanently.

 The team was managed by Joseph Callis and Hugh Cummings.
-Baltimore won their opening game on May 5, 1887; a 15–12 victory over the Philadelphia Pythians.
-The Lord Baltimores were quickly affected by financial struggles that impacted league member teams.
-After a game in Louisville, the Boston Resolutes franchise discovered it did not have the finances to pay for the team to travel to their next game in Pittsburgh and its players were stranded in Louisville.
-The Resolutes remained stranded in Louisville for their next scheduled two-game series against the Lord Baltimores.
+Baltimore won its opening game on May 5, 1887, a 15–12 victory over the Philadelphia Pythians.
+The Lord Baltimores were soon affected by financial struggles that impacted all teams.
+After a game in Louisville, the Boston Resolutes franchise discovered that it could not pay for the team to travel to its next game in Pittsburgh, and its players were stranded in Louisville for their next scheduled two-game series against the Lord Baltimores.
 Boston forfeited both games, although the first forfeit was declined by Baltimore.

-By the time the league collapsed the Pythians were in first with a 4–3 record and the Lord Baltimores were in second at 5–5.
-Baltimore was led by William Gray, who was hitting .417 and Joseph Stewart who had a 2–1 won-loss record as a pitcher.
+When the league collapsed, the Pythians were in first place with a 4–3 record and the Lord Baltimores were in second place at 5–5.
+Baltimore was led by William Gray, who was hitting .417, and Joseph Stewart, who had a 2–1 record as a pitcher.

-The ballpark
+Ballpark

-The Lord Baltimores secured the use of Oriole Park on 25th Street as their home ballpark.
-This was possible due to the Orioles beginning their 1887 season on the road.
+The Lord Baltimores secured the use of Oriole Park on 25th Street as their home ballpark, which was possible because the Orioles began the 1887 season on the road.